-- permanently grassed or cultivated areas; - playing fields; - o farmland; - racecourses; - o sports grounds; - golf courses; - parkland; - soakaways; - o areas of land on which no building can legally be built; - o any other area from which in our opinion no surface water drains or could drain directly or indirectly to the public sewer. - 7.15 Where a rainwater harvesting system is installed within any property on site and we are not charging for surface water on that property (either because the site as a whole is not connected or because that specific property is not connected for surface water within the NAV site): - For households on site, we will charge an additional volume for each property where a harvesting system has been installed, based on our assessment of the additional volume that would be discharged to the sewer.
-These volumes are set out in table 5. - For non-households, the harvesting system must be installed in such a way that the volume of "water-out" can be metered. - The volumes of "water-out" from rainwater harvesting system will be charged in addition to the volume of "water in" measured by customer supply meters (as described in 7.7). - 7.16 Where a rainwater harvesting system is installed within any property on site and we are charging for surface water on that property (because the property is still connected and the site has a surface water connection to the public sewer): - For households, we will make no adjustment to the volume of water discharged, and no adjustment to the surface water charges that would otherwise apply. - For non-households, we will require measurement of the "water out" from the harvesting system as described in 7.13 and this will be an addition to the chargeable volume from the site. - We will reduce the area chargeable area as defined in 7.14 by the area from which rainwater is harvested.
+- 7.15 If any part of a household property has qualifying attenuation (as per 7.12) then we will look at the proportion of the premises would be chargeable under the approach described in 7.14 (that is, excluding areas that in our opinion could not drain directly or indirectly to the public sewer). - If more than half of the chargeable area is covered by qualifying attenuation then we will reduce the property type charge by 35%; - If the whole of the chargeable area drains to a qualifying SUDS or other drainage arrangement then we will reduce the charge by 70%. - 7.16 Where a rainwater harvesting system is installed within any property on site and we are not charging for surface water on that property (either because the site as a whole is not connected or because that specific property is not connected for surface water within the NAV site): - For households on site, we will charge an additional volume for each property where a harvesting system has been installed, based on our assessment of the additional volume that would be discharged to the sewer.
+These volumes are set out in table 5. - For non-households, the harvesting system must be installed in such a way that the volume of "water-out" can be metered. - The volumes of "water-out" from rainwater harvesting system will be charged in addition to the volume of "water in" measured by customer supply meters (as described in 7.7). - 7.17 Where a rainwater harvesting system is installed within any property on site and we are charging for surface water on that property (because the property is still connected and the site has a surface water connection to the public sewer): - For households, we will make no adjustment to the volume of water discharged, and no adjustment to the surface water charges that would otherwise apply. - For non-households, we will require measurement of the "water out" from the harvesting system as described in 7.13 and this will be an addition to the chargeable volume from the site. - We will reduce the chargeable area as defined in 7.14 by 100% of the area from which rainwater is harvested.